-I’ve been asked A LOT of questions about my VW’s over the years.
-Part of the reason for my website is as a way to say “read this” so that I don’t have to keep retyping the same answers to the same questions.
+[Updated on 2/13/2019] I’ve been asked a lot of questions about my VW’s over the years.
+My website serves as a way to say “read this” so that I don’t have answer the same questions every day.
 This includes in discussion forums, where someone might ask a question such as “Which cargo liner do you recommend?” or “How do you install a hitch?”
-I often answer a question and include a link to my site for more reading and details.
-Apparently, there is a perceived problem with this method because I received a warning from a forum moderator for “promoting” my website.
-This came on a day when I happened to answer a few questions and posted links to applicable blog entries, all during a short period that got me noticed.
-The perception is that I’m posting “click-bait” to get people to visit my website so that I can generate revenue.
-It hadn’t occurred to me that this could be a concern to anyone.
-This is my full disclosure about what visiting my website does for my wallet…
+I usually answer these questions and include a link to my site for more reading and details.
+I share fewer links these days because I joined the Amazon Affiliate program in February 2018.
+This is my full disclosure about what visiting my website does for my wallet.

-I’ve shared reviews of several products on this website.
-I bargain-shop like most other shoppers.
-I pay for all the products I feature through whatever source gives me the best deal, be it through the product manufacturer, Amazon, or other online outlets.
-I freely write about the products without any input or cooperation from the places I shop or the product’s manufacturers.
-That kind of independence is what allowed me to write about my negative experience with a Rhino Rack fairing and a forthcoming negative comment about my cargo box, which I will share in a “long-term review” post in December.
+I’ve reviewed several products on this website.
+I bargain-shop like other shoppers.
+I pay for all the products I feature through whatever source gives me the best deal, be it through Amazon, the manufacturer, or other online outlets.
+I write freely about the products without any external input.
+That kind of independence allowed me to share my negative experiences with a Rhino Rack fairing and my Yakima Showcase 15 cargo box.
 My reviews will always be thorough, honest, and unaffected by vendors or manufacturers.
-My only goal is to share what I’ve learned, to be helpful, and (hopefully) to provide interesting reading to fellow VW enthusiasts.
+My goal is to share what I’ve learned, to be helpful, and (hopefully) to provide interesting reading to fellow VW enthusiasts.

 That’s it.
 In short, I have no need to click-bait anyone, nor am I interested in making this site my full-time job.
-I like to write and I like my efforts to be seen and appreciated, but I won’t sell my reviews or space on my website go get that.
-I’m sure most of you already know that or don’t care.
-For anyone else who may be reading this, now you know what this site does for me.
+I like to write and I like for my efforts to be seen and appreciated.
+But I won’t sell space on my website or compromise the integrity of my reviews to get that.
+Now you know what this site does for me.
 What does it do for you?